|

 Psathyrella longicauda EU - recent: WAx1 ORx3 - sequenced recently from WA and OR matching a reliable Wachter sequence, correcting Orstadius' sense of the species.
 Smith may have called it Psathyrella caudata EU (ORx1), which he reported once from OR.
 If this isn't what he found, then what was?

-Psathyrella bipellis EU (WAx5) - recent: ORx1, also known as Psathyrella barlae.
-Unlike other section members, it is not delicate and has a sweet odor.
+Psathyrella bipellis EU (WAx5) - recent: ORx1 - also known as Psathyrella barlae.
+Unlike other section members, it is not delicate, has a burgundy cap, and has a sweet odor.
+The other species with a sweet odor is Psathyrella suavissima in section /Pennatae, but instead of a burgundy cap it has a yellow-brown cap with white veil material all over it and hanging off the cap margin.
 We have one modern collection sequenced from OR.
 This is all by itself on the edge of this section, and it may deserve a section of its own.
 There are 2 clades of sequences in the EU.
-The second one doesn't seem to be a distinct species, but differs by some noise in one particular spot.
+The second one doesn't seem to be a distinct species, but differs by some noise in one particular spot. probable Psathyrella bipellis © Noah Siegel

 /Atomatae - difficult to tell apart from /Microrhizae and /Psathyrella, with sparse veil material.
 Differs microscopically and more likely to be growing in rich soil or dung.
-Psathyrella prona EU (WAx7) - recent: ORx1 - our sequence exactly matches the EU type sequence.
-Note that you cannot recognize this species by a pink cap, as at least P. microrhiza can have a pink cap as well.
+Psathyrella prona EU (WAx7) - recent: WAx2 ORx2 - our sequence exactly matches the EU type sequence.
+Note that you cannot recognize this species by a pink cap alone when fresh (as sometimes claimed), as at least P. microrhiza can have a pink cap as well.
+But the somewhat olive toned upper stem may help distinguish this species.
 Psathyrella orbitarum EU (WAx3) - we need local sequences to compare with our reliable EU sequence to see if it really is here Psathyrella tenera NY (WAx1 IDx1) - we have local and EU DNA of this east coast species, which differ by 4 bp or so, the same amount that distinct species like P. prona vary by.
 We need east coast DNA to see if ours is the real species or not.
+Psathyrella potteri MI - recent: WAx1 - not known from the PNW until one recent WA collection from dung (and seemingly more likely to be in dung than the other species).
+P. hirta, in a different section, grows on dung but has scales.
+Wachter provides sequences of this species, and it has been determined that Smith collection AH33721 originally identified as Psathyrella kauffmanii var. exannulata represents this species.
+Psathyrella prona (2 images) and P. potteri © Yi-Min Wang

 /Pseudostropharia Psathyrella caput-medusae EU (WAx1) - (Psathyrella gruberi ORx1) - This is a pretty distinct species with a cap and stem covered in white scales that turn brown.
 The cap scales can rub off.
 The type of P. gruberi matches the type of P. caput-medusae, so they may be the same species.
 There is a second sister species in Europe, that may or may not be distinct.